 1. Are there any medical schools in the UK that don’t require the UCAT?

-Yes, there are 8 medical schools in the UK that don’t require the UCAT to be admitted.
-Instead, these institutions evaluate applicants based on their BMAT score.
+Yes, there are 2 medical schools in the UK that don’t require the UCAT to be admitted.

-While both are challenging examinations, the UCAT is generally regarded as harder because of the content of the exam evaluation and the skills tested.
+The UCAT is generally regarded as hard because of the content of the exam evaluation and the skills tested.
 It also allows very little time to answer a large amount of short answer and multiple-choice questions.
-The BMAT is considered more difficult to prepare for since it demands intense hours of studying to learn the material.
-Both tests are high-pressure and can be physically and mentally demanding.

 3. Are there any medical schools in the UK without entrance exams?